chenchenhuang/DeepONet_physics_inferring/README.md

 ##  Motivation

-Previous work on physics informed neural network (PINN) can infer solution of given physics problems assuming the whole differential equation is known in advance \cite{Raissi2020,Raissi2019}.
+Previous work on physics informed neural network (PINN) can infer solution of given physics problems assuming the whole differential equation is known in advance.
 However, in most dynamics or fluid dynamics problem, though we can affirm the governing differential equation, some parameters might remain unknown.
 Meanwhile, in some experiments, there are limitations that we cannot measure all the states.
 Therefore, it is worthwhile developing an architecture that can solve or approximate the solution only based on limited information.
 Moreover, field data is difficult to measure in a large extend, usually what we can measure are time snapshots at sparse locations.
 This motivates us to find a method which can be helping in inferring both the parameter and the whole physics field in this situation.

 For example, for a time-evolving physical system, a swimming fish in liquid, we can estimate the governing equation of the flow field, but the parameters are unknown.
 And we only can experimentally measure the velocity at limited locations, for example using PIV.